validitylabs/ico-tend/README.md

 # geth attach ipc://Users/patrice/Library/Ethereum/rinkeby/geth.ipc
 ```

 Upon setup the node does not contain any private keys and associated accounts.
-Create an account in the web3 Geth console:
+Create an account in the web3 Geth console.
 ```
 web3.personal.newAccount()
 ```
 Press [Enter] twice to skip the password (or set one but then later it has to be provided for unlocking the account).

-Read the address and send some Rinkeby Ether to pay for deployment and management transaction fees:
+Read the address and send some Rinkeby Ether to pay for deployment and management transaction fees.
 ```
 web3.eth.accounts
 ```
-(You can obtain Rinkeby testnet Ether from the faucet by pasting your address in social media and pasting the link: https://www.rinkeby.io/#faucet)
+You can [obtain Rinkeby testnet Ether](https://www.rinkeby.io/#faucet) from the faucet by pasting your address in social media and pasting the link.

-Connect to your rinkeby Geth console and unlock the account for deployment.
+Connect to your rinkeby Geth console and unlock the account for deployment (2700 seconds = 45 minutes).
 ```
 > personal.unlockAccount(web3.eth.accounts[0], "", 2700)
 ```

-Change the deployer (`from`), `wallet` and `underwriter` accounts in ico.cnf.json:
+Change the `from` (deployer), `wallet` and `underwriter` accounts in ico.cnf.json:
 ```
-"from":         "0x461fcadb2530d10f7b7d4931a7c7864f755aa675",
+"from":         "0x0fadbcc6baf38842493ea527759ce7ce1644d0cc",
 "wallet":       "0x4e6fF5fCe21DCF91ad966DDC3aE9D8A1843Ce42A",
 "underwriter":  "0xF49aC64dbFfD7AE4342ca7A0C5DBbcb95f7513e7",
 ```